RUB-EP1/amplitude-serialization/docs/description.md

 - **`kinematics`:** This section contains information about the particles involved in the model, including their spins, indices for identification, names, and masses.
 It establishes the foundational elements of the model by specifying the properties of each particle.

-- **`reference_topology`:** This array defines the basic interaction structure or topology of the model which is used to define the reference quanzation axes.
+- **`reference_topology`:** This array defines the basic interaction structure or topology of the model which is used to define the reference quantization axes.
 It outlines the decay chain for which the amplitude is written without a need for the alignment rotations.
 All other chains that have different decay topology must be aligned to the reference one.

 - **`chains`:** The chains section lists specific interactions within the model, detailing the propagators, vertices with parametrization scheme and a complex coupling.
 Each chain is a cascade of decays that follows the chain topology.
 For every node one specifies the vertex propertied, and a parametrization (the lineshape) of an intermediate resonance that ends on the node.